purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

 #### Relational Operators

-Relational operators are to be used over neumericals, also between collections.
+Relational operators are to be used over numericals, also between collections.

-##### Neumerical Relations
+##### Numerical Relations

 Assume variable A holds 10 and variable B holds 20, then: